yetanotherchris/kafkaesque/README.md

 - [X] Create a docker-compose file for Kafka and its DB
 - [X] Create an API endpoint that posts messages to a topic
-- Create a service that listens for messages on a topic
+- [X] Create a service that listens for messages on a topic
+    - The `consumer id` dictates if you've received a topic's messages, even after stopping the consumer service and restarting.
 - [X] Find a GUI for Kafka
 - Try a connector out (Dynamo?): https://docs.confluent.io/home/connect/kafka_connectors.html
 - Replay all messages in a topic